deohs/coders/demos/geo/Week8LabGeostatistics.md

   # sp: spatial data methods -- will eventually be superseded by `sf`
   # rgdal:  projections, coordinate systems
   # downloader: download files over HTTP and HTTPS
-pacman::p_load(tidyverse, knitr, dplyr, purrr, maps, ggmap, stars, gstat,
+pacman::p_load(tidyverse, knitr, dplyr, httr, purrr, maps, ggmap, stars, gstat,
                funModeling, Hmisc, scales, akima, sp, rgdal, downloader, sf)

 # Note: this lab will only knit if the latest version of ggmap is installed.